Nanosafety Training School: From Basic Science To Risk Governance

-The School week will include a variety of hands-on sessions aimed to transfer state-of-the-art knowledge on a variety of topics from key experts to the new generation of nano-environmental, health and safety, and biomedicine professionals, using interprofessional education.
+The School will feature keynote speeches a variety of hands-on sessions aimed to transfer state-of-the-art knowledge on a variety of topics from key experts to the new generation of nano-environmental, health and safety, and biomedicine professionals, using interprofessional education.

 Become part of an interactive, exciting week and enrich your knowledge by developing multidisciplinary expertise!

 Who should attend?